-"I feel like I'm growing and have learned a lot," he says.
-"I get to go to New York and see that New York is not as it is on TV and that what's special in New York isn't so special in South Africa.
+"I feel like I'm growing and I have learnt a lot," he says.
+"I get to go to New New York isn't so special in South Africa.
 I get to go to London, meet the people, and see it as it is.
 Travelling has literally changed my life."

-Because travelling has had such a positive impact on his life, it's not surprising that DJ

-Black Coffee often encourages his friends to travel too.
+Because travelling has had such a positive impact on his life, it's not surprising that DJ Black Coffee often encourages his friends to travel, too.
 Even if it's just for a weekend, or just once a year, he's a strong believer that it's something everyone should do.

 "I always tell my friends in South Africa to come and see me play or just take time away," he says.
 "I encourage it as much as I can.
 I also tell the guys at home that it's not as expensive as they think.
 Save money, book a flight, find a hotel, and go to a place you've never been.
 It's such an eye-opener.
 You always come back a different person.
 And the more you do it, the more you learn."
+O ne of the big winners at the 22nd annual South African Music Awards U was DJ Black Coffee.
+He won Best Dance Album, Best Engineered Album, and Album of the Year for Pieces of Me.
+He also won the International Achievement Award in recognition of his meteoric rise on the global dance scene.
+Achievements like these add to his global stature (he won Best International Act in Africa at the BET Awards), and they are an important way to grow his brand outside South Africa.
+At the same time, he doesn't feel a sense of pressure to represent the country when he is